Matcha-Teaa/ocaml/README.md

 **For Example** if you are looking for a function that takes in a string but returns a list, it will be located in `strings.ml`

-All the functions in the repo have comments explaining what they do.
+All the functions in the repository have comments explaining what they do.
 It may be useful to use  `Command F` to search for a specific function.